-CPSC staff suggests the following when developing a fire escape plan for you and your family:
+The CPSC staff suggests taking the following steps when developing a fire escape plan:

-- ✓ Practice escaping from every room in the home. - The best plans have two ways to get out of each room.
-If the primary way is blocked by fire or smoke, you will need a second way out. - Practice the escape plan with your family during the day and at night.
-Children, older adults, and the hearing-impaired may sleep through a fire alarm or may need assistance in escaping. - Designate a meeting location away from the home, but not necessarily across the street.
+- ✓ Practice escaping from every room in the home. - ✓ The best fire escape plans have two ways to get out of each room.
+If the primary way is blocked by fire or smoke, you will need a second way out. - ✓ Practice the fire escape plan with your family during the day and at night.
+Children, older adults, and the hearing-impaired may sleep through a fire alarm or may need assistance in escaping. - ✓ Designate a meeting location away from the home, but not necessarily across the street.
 For example, meet under a specific tree or at the end of the driveway or front sidewalk to make sure everyone has gotten out safely and no one will be hurt looking for someone who is already safe. - ✓ Designate one person to go to a neighbor's home to phone the fire department. - ✓ Practice the fire escape plan twice a year.

-Safe Practices and Preventing a Fire in the Home
+Safe Practices and Preventing a Fire in the ...

-There are more than 300,000 residential fires a
+Home

-year.
+There are more than 300,000 residential fires a year.
 Working smoke alarms are a key factor in surviving a fire, but safe practices in the home are the first line of defense in preventing a fire from ever starting.
 Many residential fires and fire-related deaths are preventable.
 A fire can occur in anyone's home and does not discriminate against age, race, or education.